tyleroliveira/note-taker/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
+Navigate to https://lit-beyond-06817.herokuapp.com in your browser to run the app from the deployed heroku server

-clone repo. run npm i. run node server.js. navigate to http://localhost:3001 in your browser.
+Or to run the app locally do the following: clone repo run npm i run node server.js navigate to http://localhost:3001 in your browser

 ## Usage
 enter a note title and text, left click floppy disk icon to save notes, left click trashcan icon to delete notes, left click plus sign to reset input note fields, left click on a saved note title to see its text.
 ## License Badge